lazypdo/migrator/README.md

 [![SensioLabs Insight](https://img.shields.io/sensiolabs/i/c44976d6-9726-4aae-a423-865211cbc5b2.svg)](https://insight.sensiolabs.com/projects/c44976d6-9726-4aae-a423-865211cbc5b2)
 [![Coverage Status](https://coveralls.io/repos/github/lazypdo/migrator/badge.svg?branch=master)](https://coveralls.io/github/lazypdo/migrator?branch=master)

-The goal of this project is to create a simple yet modular database migration tool which would be easy to integrate with your project or to use standalone.
+The goal of this project is to create a simple yet modular database schema migration tool which would be easy to integrate with your project or to use standalone.

 ## Installation